 I am a classically trained artist whose work has been shown at The San Francisco Museum of Modern Art Rental Gallery, The American Academy and Institute of Arts and Letters in NYC as part of an Allied Artists of America exhibit, and Windsor Gallery in Miami, Florida.
 I used to paint for for the San Francisco Opera, ACT, The San Francisco Ballet, and movies that came to town.

 My work is large and dramatic.
 My theatrical background and training is evident in each piece.
-Early in my career, I was successful in garnering shows and mural work but mid-career I moved to digital media to support my children as a single parent because a regular paycheck was needed.
+Early in my career, I was successful in garnering shows and mural work but mid-career I moved to digital media and work in tech to support my children as a single parent.
 I continued to do murals and large wall hangings, but didn’t have the time to dedicate my all to my art.
-I’m now re-emerging and I’ve already had a solo show.
-I’ve taken my digital experience of creating user-centric online experiences and integrated this ethos into my paintings’ subject matter.
-I also love to paint strong female figures.
-My struggles as a single parent, helped me connect with my inner survivor and whereas this isn’t the main focus of my work, I hope that this ancillary aspect helps women feel more included in the art narrative.
+Now that the children are adults, I can re-emerge and I’ve already had a solo show which garnered a commission.

 About The Work